Election & Voter Information

 Notice is hereby given pursuant to Elections Code section 10403.5 that:

-- The terms of office of current City Council members will be extended twelve months to coincide with November 2018 and 2020 general municipal elections.
+- The terms of office of selected City Council members will be extended twelve months to coincide with November 2020 general municipal election.

 The City Council is made up of a Mayor and four Councilmembers, for a total of five people.
 These positions are elected by Baldwin Park citizens at large, and elections are held every two years.
 The offices of Mayor and City Council are non-partisan.

 The Mayor serves a term of two years, while City Councilmembers each serve a term of four years.

 Elective Office Candidate Qualifications: Candidates seeking elective office must be a United States citizen, a registered voter over the age of 18, and a resident of the City of Baldwin Park.